-When Should You Visit an Audiologist?We recommend visiting your audiologist once every year.
+When Should You Visit a Hearing Specialist?We recommend visiting your audiologist once every year.
 After all, people normally visit the dentist once every six months to get their teeth checked.
 They normally visit their eye doctor once every year or once every two years to get their eyes checked.
 It should be no different for your ears as they’re every bit as important to you as your teeth and eyes.
-When you go to an audiologist for a checkup, you’ll be dealing with a professional that has both the equipment and the expertise needed to identify any nuanced ranges of hearing loss.
+When you go to a hearing specialist for a checkup, you’ll be dealing with a professional that has both the equipment and the expertise needed to identify any nuanced ranges of hearing loss.

-Other Reasons for Visiting an AudiologistSome other reasons why we’d recommend that you visit your Southfield and Allen Park audiologist include the following:
+Other Reasons for Visiting an AudiologistSome other reasons why we’d recommend that you visit your Southfield and Allen Park hearing center include the following:

 - Tinnitus – This is when you hear ‘ringing’ in your ears.
 However, the noise being made can also be described as buzzing, whistling, and screeching among other things.
 Tinnitus is usually connected to hearing loss, making it doubly important to visit the audiologist if you notice it.

-- Hearing Loss – If you notice that you’ve been gradually losing your hearing (for example, you’ve been having a harder time hearing high-pitched sounds, you have an inability to hear in a crowd, or you have to turn the television up louder), you should visit an audiologist for a hearing aid test.
-Also, if you notice that you have sudden hearing loss (due to a loud noise, trauma, or something similar), you should visit your Allen Park and Southfield audiologist immediately.
+- Hearing Loss – If you notice that you’ve been gradually losing your hearing (for example, you’ve been having a harder time hearing high-pitched sounds, you have an inability to hear in a crowd, or you have to turn the television up louder), you should visit a hearing center for a hearing aid test.
+Also, if you notice that you have a sudden hearing loss (due to a loud noise, trauma, or something similar), you should visit our hearing center immediately.